Intern (EU Policy)

 Please note that an EU work permit is an essential requirement for this position.

-The IUCN Brussels team is looking for a highly motivated intern for a period of 6 months to provide support to the EU policy work of the office.
-Under the supervision of the IUCN European Senior Policy Manager, the intern will assist in the implementation of IUCN EURO’s work programme 2017-2020, supporting the activity related to European Policy and Programme.
+The IUCN Brussels team is looking for a highly motivated intern for a period of 6 months to provide support the EU policy work of the office.
+Under the supervision of the IUCN European Senior Policy Manager, the intern will assist in the implementation of IUCN EURO’s work programme 2017-2020, and the development of the next programme, supporting the activities related to European Policy and Programme.
 The intern will also support the organization of meetings and events internally and in collaboration with the EU Institutions -the European Commission, the European Parliament and the European Council-, as well as external communication activities of the office related to EU policy.

 This assignment will include the following responsibilities:

-• Assist in the IUCN’s European policy work, in particular monitoring the relevant activity of EU Institutions, research on EU policies and processes related to nature conservation and sustainable development (e.g. search for upcoming events & policy calendars, research background information, EC consultations etc.), preparing briefings and communication material, and support in the organization of meetings and related events;
+• Assist in the IUCN’s European policy work, in particular monitoring the relevant activities of EU Institutions, research on EU policies and processes related to nature conservation and sustainable development, and in particular on biodiversity, sustainable agriculture, and marine pollution (e.g. search for upcoming events & policy calendars, research background information, EC consultations etc.), prepare briefings and communication material, and support in the organization of meetings and related events;

 • Attend meetings and conferences and reporting on the outcomes;